 Geography and climate

-The border of Cona County is 268 kilometers long, of which the border with India is 213 kilometers long, and the border with Bhutan and China is 55 kilometers long, covering an area of 34,979 square kilometers.
+The border of Cona County is 268 kilometers long, of which the part with India is 213 kilometers long, and the part with Bhutan is 55 kilometers long, covering an area of 34,979 square kilometers.
 The actual control area is about 10094 square kilometers.

-Himalayas traverses Cona County which is high in the north and low in the south, with a relative elevation difference of more than 7000 meters.
+Himalayas traverses Cona County which is high in north and low in south, with a relative elevation difference of more than 7000 meters.
 The highest elevation is 7,060 meters and the lowest elevation is 18 meters.
-To the north of Kanggedo Mountain is a plateau mountain area with an average elevation of more than 4,000 meters, and the elevation decreases to the south.

 Cuona County’s climate can be roughly divided into two types: